dreadwing5/DataRepository/README.md

 - [x] Create tables for new fields
 - [ ] Show error if data couldn't be submitted
 - [ ] Add foreign key (faculty) on each module
+- [ ] Seperate Faculty Module and Student Module
+- [ ] Separte Login for Admin